-Today I’m going to show you how to start a travel blog in a matter of minutes; for the least amount of money possible; even if you and computers aren’t on the best of terms.
+Today I’m going to show you how to start a travel blog in a matter of minutes; for only $2.95/month; even if you and computers aren’t on the best of terms.

 The purpose of this guide is to build a travel blog that’s set for success; the kind that will make you a handsome income within the first 6-months.
 Because let’s be honest, that’s the main reason why you want to start a blog, right?

 I’m here to tell you that you are not just a dreamer.
 Making money blogging is totally achievable.
 I’m a full-time travel blogger, which means I make a full-time income off my blog.
 And I want you to be successful as well.

 To put it bluntly, travel blogging is a pretty amazing job; and not only because you get to see the world more than the average person.
 It’s also because you meet and help people on a daily basis, and because it gives you unprecedented freedom.
 Literally, this is the kind of job you can do from anywhere in the world, be it from a lounge on the edge of an infinity pool overlooking the jungle in Bali or the comfort of your own home.

 Which takes me to the next point: you don’t have to lead a nomadic life to be a successful travel blogger.
 Many travel bloggers, I included, don’t travel around the clock.
 And that’s okay because if experience has anything to do with it, anyone gets tired of the road every once in a while.

 So my advice is to do what feels right for you.
 Regardless of your travel style, you will always find like-minded people to listen to what you have to say.

 The interwebs have changed (a lot!) since I started this blog back in 2010.
 This means now it’s easier than ever to start a travel blog, but it also means you will find a lot of outdated information out there.